reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 ### Understanding State Management

-Let's start by looking at a React counter component:
+Let's start by looking at a small React counter component.
+It tracks a number in component state, and increments the number when a button is clicked:

 ```jsx
 function Counter() {